 SCOPE

-This Recommended Standard is designed to be applicable to any space mission network infrastructure that might benefit from delay and/or disruption tolerance.
+This Recommended Standard is designed to be applicable to any space mission or space mission network infrastructure that might benefit from delay and/or disruption tolerance.
 It is intended that this Recommended Standard become a uniform standard among all CCSDS Agencies.

 This Recommended Standard is intended to be applied to all systems that claim conformance to the CCSDS Bundle Protocol version 7.

-BP is agnostic to the choice of underlying transmission protocol in that BP can function over TC, TM, AOS, USLP, Proximity-1 Space Link Protocol, Encapsulation Packet Protocol, Space Packet, and various Internet and ground-based protocols.
+BP can function over a wide range of protocols such as CCSDS protocols (including TC, TM, AOS, USLP, Proximity-1 Space Link Protocol, EPP, SPP, and LTP), and various Internet and ground-based protocols.

 The CCSDS believes it is important to document the rationale underlying the recommendations chosen so that future evaluations of proposed changes or improvements will not lose sight of previous decisions.
 The concept and rationale for the use of the Bundle Protocol in space links may be found in reference [G1].